Light, bright watermelon becomes a scoopable ice, with roasty, bittersweet cocoa nibs subbing for seeds.

 - 1/4 to 1/3 cup roasted cocoa nibs (optional)

 Working in batches if necessary, combine watermelon and sugar in work bowl of a food processor and process until smooth, about 1 minute.
 Pour purée through a strainer into an airtight container; you should have 1 quart of strained purée.
-Stir in and lemon juice to taste, 1 teaspoon at a time (see note above).
+Stir in and lemon juice to taste, 1 teaspoon at a time (see note).
 Stir in alcohol, then salt to taste, just enough to bring out natural flavor of the watermelon, and transfer to refrigerator to chill until very cold, 2 to 3 hours.

 Churn in ice cream maker according to manufacturer's instructions.
 Optional: In last minute of churning, add cocoa nibs.
 Transfer to airtight container and chill for 2 to 3 hours in freezer until firm.
 Let sit on counter 10 minutes before serving to soften.